Florida man dumps dirt on car after girlfriend refuses to answer question

-CRESTVIEW, Florida (WKRG) – A Crestview man accused of using a front-end loader to dump dirt on a car was arrested Thursday.
+CRESTVIEW, Fla.
+(WKRG) — A Crestview man accused of using a front-end loader to dump dirt on a car was arrested Thursday.

 The Okaloosa County Sheriff’s Office says 20-year-old Hunter Mills was charged with felony criminal mischief over $1,000 for his alleged actions.